Because Index Pages are collections of pages, search engines and social media sites interact with them differently than other pages in Squarespace.

 To share the whole Index Page, use the URL for the Index Page.

-- If your Index is set as the homepage, use the main URL for your site with no slugs at the end.
+- If your Index is your homepage, use the main URL for your site with no slugs at the end.

 - If your Index isn't your homepage, ensure the slug for your Index Page is at the end, with no additional page slugs.